0x1F9F1/Hash2077/README.md

 ## Usage
 Your CPU must support the AVX2 and SHA instruction set extensions. \
-For optimal performance it is recommended to have at least 32GB of RAM.
-If you have less, you may need to reduce `prefix_size` and `suffix_size` to avoid running out of memory. \
+For optimal performance it is recommended to have at least 16GB of RAM.
+If you have less, you may need to reduce `suffix_size` to avoid running out of memory. \
 Copy `cyberpunk2077_addresses.json` to the `python` folder. \
 For example usage, see `collide.py`.